ateeq-mughal/AI-attendance-system/README.md

 # AI-attendance-system
-Automated Attendance System and attendance analytics of employees in Python.
+Automated Attendance System using Facial Recognition and attendance analytics of employees in Python.